DirectoryTree/ImapEngine/readme.md

 You can paginate messages using the `paginate()` method.
 This method accepts the number of messages to display per page:

 > [!important]
-> IMAP does not support native pagination, as you would expect from a SQL database.
+> IMAP does not support native pagination, as you would typically expect, like a SQL database.
 Instead,
 > ImapEngine retrieves all UID's from the selected folder, takes the slice of the UID's
 > that corresponds to the current page, and fetches the messages for those UID's.